seagle0128/doom-modeline/README.md

 ;; Whether display the time.
 It respects `display-time-mode'.
 (setq doom-modeline-time t)

+;; Whether display the misc segment on all mode lines.
+;; If nil, display only if the mode line is active.
+(setq doom-modeline-display-misc-in-all-mode-lines t)

 ;; Whether display the environment version.
 (setq doom-modeline-env-version t)
 ;; Or for individual languages